 Who's Behind This

 I'm an Argentine mother and journalist raising two bilingual children in New York City.
 Many moons ago, while working as a Children's Book Editor at CRITICAS, I fell in love with the work of some publishing houses based in Spain, Mexico and Venezuela.
 At the time, I had an infant daughter and a toddler son, and the only books that resonated with me (the ones that I read over and over again), were the Spanish-language books that I was commissioning for reviews.
 We often don't realize how much children's literature is rich in cultural references: its humor, style, illustrations, the story itself... everything conveys specific scenarios and situations that are deeply rooted in the culture from which it originates.
 These books, most of which were originally written in Spanish, made me laugh out loud, sing, or make silly voices.
 They made me reconnect with something I found authentic and gave me a new appreciation for the language.

 Fast forward nine years later, those books are still hard to find in bookstores and online.
-So in May 2016, I decided to follow my passion for children’s literature and my (very limited) knowledge of the Spanish-language publishing industry to start an exciting collection of books that would make reading in Spanish engaging and exciting for Spanish-speaking families and educators.
+So in May 2016, I decided to follow my passion for children’s literature and reconnect with the Spanish-language publishing industry to start an exciting collection of books that would make reading in Spanish engaging and exciting for Spanish-speaking families and educators.
 Because if we want to raise bilingual children, we do need Spanish-language books that are authentic, fun and relevant.

 ¡Chau, Luna!
 (Bye-Bye, Moon!) celebrates that magic moment in childhood when we discover that the moon is a loyal companion, a light that is always there, shining bright amid all the darkness.
 The good book, to me, is that light. *—Ximena Diego

 * Claro que también tenemos una explicación más detallada.